lijaack/Trivia-Game/README.md

 # Trivia-Game
-A space themed word guessing game that i made!
+A short Trivia that i made!
-You can play it here -->
+You can play it here --> https://lijaack.github.io/Trivia-Game/

 ## Built With